top of page

 The LA:

-• BA, R (on the application of) v Nottinghamshire County Council [2021] EWHC 1348 (Admin) | (IPSEA) Independent Provider of Special Education Advice
+BA, R (on the application of) v Nottinghamshire County Council [2021] EWHC 1348 (Admin) | (IPSEA) Independent Provider of Special Education Advice

 • Cannot pass the duty on to another body (such as the health service or a school).

-• R v London Borough of Harrow ex parte M [1997] ELR 62 | (IPSEA)
+R v London Borough of Harrow ex parte M [1997] ELR 62 | (IPSEA)

 • Must provide the provision set out in an EHCP, not something different.

-• N v North Tyneside Council [2010] EWCA Civ 135 | (IPSEA)
+N v North Tyneside Council [2010] EWCA Civ 135 | (IPSEA)

 • Cannot use practical difficulties (including financial ones) as an excuse for not providing provision in an EHCP.

-• R (LB) v Surrey County Council [2022] EWHC 772 (Admin) | (IPSEA)
+R (LB) v Surrey County Council [2022] EWHC 772 (Admin) | (IPSEA)

 What should you do if your child is not receiving the provision set out in their EHCP?

-2. Firstly, discuss any problems with your child's SENCo and headteacher.
+1. Firstly, discuss any problems with your child's SENCo and headteacher.
 You might be able to find a quick solution with the school.

-If you are having difficulties getting the support you need because the EHCP is not specific enough, you need to ask for an early annual review of the EHCP and use this process to improve the detail in Section F.
+And once you have identified the changes needed to your child's EHCP, ask for an early annual review of the EHCP and use this process to improve the detail in Sections B and F.

 If your LA decides not to amend the EHC plan following the annual review, or if you still feel the provision in the plan is not specific enough, you can appeal to the SEND Tribunal.